 AMA School of Medicine:

-This medical college is located in Makati city and one of the best medical schools in the Philippines.
+This medical college is located in Makati city and is one of the best medical schools to pursue MBBS in the Philippines.
 WHO and MCI both recognize this university; hence the degree you’ll obtain from here will be valid in India and internationally as well.

 The University of Perpetual Help System DALTA: